About James Clay

 Prior to the above, James spent ten years in Further Education as a lecturer in Business & Economics, employing learning technologies.
 His resources and websites were used extensively by students and were praised by verifiers and inspectors.

-If you are interested in using me for workshops, presentations, keynotes or even a conference blog, then please get in touch.
+If you are interested in using James for workshops, presentations, keynotes or even a conference blog, then please get in touch.

 James likes to holiday in Norfolk.
 He is a lifelong fan of Norwich City Football Club, admirer or Delia Smith, and scholar of Alan Partridge.
 James is regarded by many as an honourary son of East Anglia.